Alexander Stephen and Sons: History

 In 1968, Stephens was incorporated into Upper Clyde Shipbuilders and was closed after the latter organisation collapsed in 1971.
 The engineering and ship repair elements of Alexander Stephen & Sons were not part of the UCS merger and continued until 1976, with the Company eventually wound up in 1982, when the shareholders were repaid.

 The ship repair business was based at the Govan Graving Docks, which had been purchased from the Clyde Port Authority in 1967.

 There is no knowledge of the earliest ships built, but the last 153 which were built on the East Coast are recorded.
 On the Clyde the firm built 697 ships, 147 at the Kelvinhaugh shipyard and the remainder at Linthouse.

 It was at Stephens shipyard that Billy Connolly served his apprenticeship as a boilermaker.
 In 1992, he returned to the site of the now-demolished shipyard he worked at 35 years earlier.
 "What an extraordinary feeling.
 I spent a great deal of my life in here.
 From age 16 to... well, I started at 15.
 I started my apprenticeship at 16 and finished when I was 21.
 Stayed till I was 22, and moved along.
 I finished welding when I was 24.
 When I came here, as an apprentice, there was six ships being built, right where I'm standing.
 It was an extraordinary place.
 A hive of activity.
 Welders, caulkers, platers, burners, joiners, engineers, electricians.
 I learned how men talked to one another, and how merciless Glasgow humour can be.
 It has made an indelible mark on me."
 His foreman was Sammy Boyd, but the two biggest influences on him, according to the book written by his wife Pamela, were Jimmy Lucas and Bobby Dalgleish.
 Jimmy was one of Billy's trainers in the yard who helped him to hone his skills as a welder and a comedian.

-Part of the site is now occupied by a Thales Optronics facility, with the former main office building converted into lettable office space by Govan Workspace.
+Part of the site is now occupied by a Thales Optronics facility, with the former main office building converted into lettable office space by Govan Workspace, called Alexander Stephen House.
 The A-listed former Engine Shop was salvaged by the Scottish Maritime Museum in 1991 and rebuilt at its site in Irvine.

 Ships built by Alexander Stephen and Sons

 University of Glasgow Archives hold a number of separately catalogued records collections for various Clyde shipbuilding firms associated with the name Alexander Stephen.
 For ship's plans, two of the larger holdings are "Collection of miscellaneous ship plans built on the river Clyde, Glasgow, Scotland" (gb 248 GB 248 UGD 130/5) and "Records of Upper Clyde Shipbuilders Ltd, Linthouse Division, shipbuilders Glasgow, Scotland" (gb 248 GB 248 UGD 349).
-However the cataloging does not list names of individual vessels.
+However the cataloging does not list names of individual ships.
 Cataloguing is accessed via a link from the GLA home page, directly from the GLA search page.